-This is the lead class of the series.
-Under general direction, incumbents provide technical guidance to Procurement Contracting Specialists, Procurement Specialists, and Assistant Procurement Specialists.
-The Procurement Contracting Officer is responsible for highly complex procurements and negotiations, contract portfolio management, strategic procurement planning, and negotiating, fixed-price, time and material, and cost-reimbursement type contracts.
+Procurement Contracting Officers are responsible for highly complex procurements and negotiations, contract portfolio management, strategic procurement planning, and negotiating, fixed-price, time and material, and cost-reimbursement type contracts.
+Procurement Contracting Officers also provide technical guidance to Procurement Contracting Specialists, Procurement Specialists, and Assistant Procurement Specialists.

 Coordinates specification preparation and secures bids/proposals.
 Makes contract awards.